 Sharks C Thornton undergoes ACL surgery before free agency

-Before Joe Thornton heads into an uncertain offseason where he could be a free agent and leave San Jose after nearly 12 years, he had more pressing business.
 Thornton underwent surgery on a torn ACL and MCL in his left knee Monday to repair an injury that sidelined him less than two weeks before he returned to play the final four games of a first-round series loss to the Edmonton Oilers.
+"I've been in this business a long time," general manager Doug Wilson said.

 Add your comments below